-There’s nothing worse for an avid runner than suffering an injury.
+There’s nothing worse for an avid runner than not being able to continue running after an injury.
 While everyone has access to the great feelings associated with running, only consistent runners can really appreciate this aspect.
 A runner’s “high” is an observable phenomenon that people experience after running for an extended period of time.
 This euphoric feeling is one of the many aspects of running that keep people coming back to the activity.

 Injuries can happen anywhere.
 Whether you’re running a race or enjoying a nice stroll in the park, the possibility of injury is always present.
 In addition to giving up running for a while, people who suffered an injury also have to take major precautions before getting back into the activity.
 When training after an injury, it’s important to remain humble and gracious.
 Avid runners should be thankful for the opportunity to run again, and each mile should be counted as a blessing.